leanprover-community/blog/posts/simp-made-simple.md

 -- declare the simproc
 simproc_decl printExpr (_) := printExpressions
 ```
-The last line is needed to "declare" the simproc officially - this is where we specify information like whether this is a pre/post procedure, and what expression we're matching on (here, we match on the pattern `_`, i.e. on everything!).
+The last line is needed to "declare" the simproc officially - this is where we can specify priority, whether this is a pre/post procedure and what expression we're matching on (here, we match on the pattern `_`, i.e. on everything!).
 More on this in the next post.

-Next, we could try an print out theorems that have used by `simp` "so far".
+Next, let's print out all the theorems that have been used by `simp` "so far".

 ```lean
 def printUsedTheorems (e : Expr) : SimpM Step := do